g4eml/RP2040_Synth/README.md

 R = View / Enter Registers Directly in Hex.
 Allws direct entry of regiser values in Hexadecimal.
 Useful when transfering values calculated by another program.

 I = Configure CW Ident.
 Alows entry of CW Ident, CW Speed, Ident Period and FSK Shift.
 A shift of -800Hz is a typical value.
+Ident period is only valid for a CW only configuration.
+If a JT mode is also enbled then the CW ident will be sent every odd minute.

+J = Configure JT modes.
+Allows entry of a 13 character message.
+This would normally be the Callsign and Maidenhead locator.
+The JT ident will be sent every Even minute.
+Accurate timing requires a GPS module to be connected.

+N = View GPS NMEA data.
+This is used to test the GPS connection. when selected it will echo all GPS data to the screen.
+Press any key to exit this mode.

 S = Save Registers to EEPROM.
 Saves the current Synthesiser settings to EEPROM.
 They will then be automatically loaded on the next power cycle.
 You must do this at least once.